 Uluru has been home to Aboriginal people for thousands of years – there’s evidence dating back some 30,000 years – and the Anangu people are recognised as the traditional owners.
 Uluru is a sacred site for the Anangu and you will see signs showing where you can’t take photos to avoid revealing special sites.

 While Uluru gets a lot of the attention, nearby Kata Tjuta is just as spectacular.
 In fact, many people we met on our trip said that Kata Tjuta was actually their favourite site.
-I’m still in two minds – both sites are jaw-droppingly magical and I really couldn’t choose a favourite.
-Which is why you should visit both.

-To visit Uluru-Kata Tjuta National Park, you need to purchase a park pass.
-These can also be purchased at the gate, but if you’re travelling during peak seasons, I recommend buying it online in advance.
 The passes are valid for three days.
 You do need to specify your dates when you buy online, although you can change dates if needed (but only once).
 Passes cost $38 for adults and are free for children 17 and under.

-There is so much to do at Kata-Tjuta National Park, making it very easy to fill your days.
+There’s so much to do at Kata-Tjuta National Park, making it very easy to fill your days.
 The top five things for your Uluru itinerary that I’d recommend are:

 1. Walk or bike around the base of Uluru

-The Uluru Base Walk is a great way to see Uluru up close from all angles.
-Start the walk from the Mala carpark and take the loop clockwise.
 The walk is a 10.6km loop, which will take you around 3.5 hours.
 There’s interpretive signage at various points to explain interesting and important aspects of Anangu culture and life.
 Do be mindful of the signage showing where you can and can’t take photos.

 It’s a flat walk all the way around but be warned that there’s not a lot of shade, so slather on sunscreen and make sure you have a good hat to keep you protected.

 If the idea of the walk doesn’t appeal, you can rent bikes from Outback Cycling.
 Look for them at the Uluru-Kata Tjuta Cultural Centre.
-Bike rental costs $60 for ages 11 and up.
+Bike rental costs $70 for ages 11 and up.

 2. Enjoy dinner under the stars